yodiaditya/vim-netbeans/README.md

 Tips: You can change warning into '-ambiguous_newline' for disable newline checking (Jquery).

-Follow this link for installation guide : http://cisight.com/auto-checking-errors-for-javascript-in-vim/

 For *.js file, auto-checker work automatically after saving file.

 For another filetype ( .php, .py, .rb, etc), you can press SHIFT+j for Javascript checker.